People usually look at me like i’m quite mad when they find out that i go out cycling between 3.30 and 4.30 am.

 And the other thing is that there’s also no one around to look at you funny when you ride along talking to yourself or singing songs, which can attract odd looks, to say the least, at more busy times of day when the madding crowd are out and about and being their judgemental selves.
 A good long cycle ride is a great time to have that conversation with yourself that you’ve been putting off for ages because you don’t want people to think you’re mental when you sit there talking to yourself.

 But all that aside, i really do think the best reason for getting out and about so early in the morning is the wildlife.
 British song birds giving their dawn chorus has to be one of the most beautiful sounds in the world.
-We really do have the most amazing dawn choruses in this country, and sadly most people will never hear it.
+We really do have the most amazing dawn choruses on these islands, and sadly most people will never hear it.

 Do be careful with deer though, you don’t want to go charging towards a rutting stag on a bicycle — somehow i think the cyclist will lose that battle.
 My advice for when encountering deer is to simply stop as soon as you see them and wait for the deer to move away in its own time.
 When possible, stand still and enjoy the time you spend with these beautiful animals whenever you’re given the opportunity — it’s something you never get the chance to do in cars as you just tend to kill them as you run them over at 80mph.